This aloe vera mask is a godsend!

 - Wrap a warm towel over this for 15 minutes or leave in your hair without the towel for up to 1 hour.

 - Rinse and cowash your hair.
 Style as usual.

-I deep condition every Sunday and aloe is the base for my homemade deep conditioner each time.
-You can click here to get that full recipe.
-I put yoghurt in the mix whenever I feel I need some protein in my treatment, but really it’s just aloe, honey and whatever oils you have on hand.
-My favourite DC oils are currently extra virgin olive oil, argan oil and Jamaican black castor oil that’s very good for hair growth.
-This blend of Olive, Lavender, Almond and Grapeseed Oils is also SO GOOD for hair (and as a moisturiser at night for my face!) so I use it in my mix sometimes.
+I deep condition every Sunday and this mask is the base for my homemade aloe vera deep conditioner each time.
+I put yogurt in the mix whenever I feel I need some protein in my treatment, but really it’s just aloe, honey and whatever oils you have on hand.
+My favourite deep conditioner oils are currently extra virgin olive oil, argan oil and Jamaican black castor oil that’s very good for hair growth.
+This blend of Olive, Lavender, Almond and Grapeseed Oils is also SO GOOD for hair (and as a moisturizer at night for my face!) so I use it in my mix sometimes.

 Aloe Vera Mask Recipe